nebius/js-sdk/README.md

-# Nebius AI SDK for Node.js (TypeScript)
+# Nebius AI SDK for TypeScript and ECMAScript environments

-This repository contains the Nebius SDK for interacting with Nebius AI services from Node.js.
+This repository contains the Nebius SDK for interacting with Nebius AI services from Node.js and other TypeScript and ECMAScript environments.

 ## Quick links